TOAST-DOCS/TOAST-Cloud/en/toast-sdk/overview.md

 - Lets you select and apply the whole or part of the services, depending on the needs.
 - Improved the inconvenience of SDK that was separately provided by individual services.

-## Getting Started with TOAST SDK
+## Getting Started with NHN Cloud SDK

 ### Android

-TOAST Android SDK is deployed on **mavenCentral** and requires only simple Gradle settings for use.
+NHN Cloud Android SDK is deployed on **mavenCentral** and requires only simple Gradle settings for use.

 - [Get started for Android](https://docs.toast.com/en/TOAST/en/toast-sdk/getting-started-android)

 ### iOS

-TOAST iOS SDK is released on **Github** and requires only simple **Cocoapods**, **Carthage** settings for use.
+NHN Cloud iOS SDK is released on **Github** and requires only simple **Cocoapods**, **Carthage** settings for use.

 - [Get started for iOS](https://docs.toast.com/en/TOAST/en/toast-sdk/getting-started-ios)

 ### Unity

-TOAST Unity SDK supports Android and iOS platforms.
+NHN Cloud Unity SDK supports Android and iOS platforms.

 - [Get started for Unity](https://docs.toast.com/en/TOAST/en/toast-sdk/getting-started-unity)

 ### Windows C++

-TOAST Windows C++ SDK supports Windows 7 and 10 (32/64 bits) environments.
+NHN Cloud Windows C++ SDK supports Windows 7 and 10 (32/64 bits) environments.

 - [Get started for Windows C++](https://docs.toast.com/en/TOAST/en/toast-sdk/getting-started-windows)

-## TOAST Log & Crash
+## Log & Crash

 This service provides capability to send logs to a collector server of Log & Crash Search.
-You can check the collected logs by clicking the **Log & Crash Search** menu on TOAST console.
+You can check the collected logs by clicking the **Log & Crash Search** menu on NHN Cloud console.

 - [Find out Log & Crash Search Service](https://toast.com/service/analytics/log_crash_search)